roxma/nvim-complete-manager/README.md

 inoremap <expr> <S-Tab> pumvisible() ? "\<C-p>" : "\<S-Tab>"
 ```

-- Show and auto-close docstrings for Python completion
+- Show and auto-close docstrings for Python completion (See [here](https://stackoverflow.com/q/3105307/2958070) for more information.

 ```vim
     " Add preview to see docstrings in the complete window.